mworion/MountWizzard4/doc/source/install/mw4.rst

 Install MW4
 ===========

-When starting with the installation of MW4, python 3.7.x, 3.8.x or 3.9.x should be successful installed.
+When starting with the installation of MW4, python 3.7 - 3.10 should be successful installed.
 To check, open a terminal (available on all platforms) and run the command

 .. code-block:: python